why Boston Scientific Corporation [BSX] is a Good Choice for Investors After New Price Target of $53.00

 Sponsored

-Trevor Boylston had started transitioning from female to male a decade before he started working at Boston Scientific, and he had no plans to reveal his true self to his new coworkers.
-Boylston has a stocky build and a beard and is married to a woman – “seemingly straight,” as he puts it.
-But about six months after he started at the medical device company, around the time Caitlyn Jenner transitioned, a coworker started making transgender jokes.
-And Boylston decided he couldn’t stay quiet any longer.
+“What makes Boston Scientific so extraordinary is not only our innovative technology, but the passion, commitment and strong values that unite us,” said Mike Mahoney, chairman and chief executive officer, Boston Scientific.
+“I’m so proud of the work our employees do to help improve the lives of millions of patients and customers in communities across the globe.”.

+A sum of 8910801 shares traded at recent session while its average daily volume was at 6.72M shares.
+Boston Scientific Corporation shares reached a high of $47.20 and dropped to a low of $46.4701 until finishing in the latest session at $47.01.

-Over the last 12 months, BSX stock rose by 7.94%.
-The one-year Boston Scientific Corporation stock forecast points to a potential upside of 12.77.
+The one-year BSX stock forecast points to a potential upside of 11.3.
 The average equity rating for BSX stock is currently 1.80, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $66.13 billion, with 1.43 billion shares outstanding and 1.43 billion shares in the current float.
-Compared to the average trading volume of 6.47M shares, BSX stock reached a trading volume of 8175819 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Boston Scientific Corporation [BSX]: